kaesve/write-ups/boids.md

 startLoop();
 ```

-The boid should move across the screen, but there is room for improvement.
-For one, with this approach of generating the velocity the speed is not evenly distributed across direction; the boids speed can be up to `Math.sqrt(20*20 + 20*20)` on the diagonal, but at most `Math.sqrt(20*20)` when flying in the cardinal directions.
+The boid now moves across the screen, but there is room for improvement.
+For one, the speed we generate is not evenly distributed across direction; it gets up to `Math.sqrt(20*20 + 20*20)` pixels per second when the boid goes diagonally, but at most `20` px/s when flying in a straight horizontal or vertical line.
 This will hardly be noticable in our final implementation, so we will just leave it as is.
-A more apparent problem is that the boid goes straight off of the screen and will never come back.
-We can solve this for now by making it wrap around the screen using the modular operator `%`.
+A bigger problem is that the boid goes off of the screen and will never come back.
+We can solve this for now by making it 'wrap around' the screen by taking its position modulo the screen dimentions.

 <figure id="boids_3" for="boids_3" class="figure">
   <canvas width="720" height="400">